Aging Condo Building? How a Building Envelope Assessment Can Help

 Windows that are not installed properly see a higher likelihood for water to seep into the building and for heat to escape, creating mold within the window frame, and increasing utility costs for owners.

 To ensure you have community engagement for this project, we recommend creating a sub-committee that’s not part of the board whose purpose is solely dealing with the BEA results and recommendations.
-This way, the sub-committee members will feel part of the process in finding solutions for the building.
+This way, the sub-committee members will feel part of the process of finding solutions for the building.

 Buying a Unit in a Boom Condo Build